Insurance Technology Trends & Observations to Lead MGAs into 2023

 Share:

-MGAs, or Managing General Agents, are in the unique position to act on the behalf of their clients, the insurer.
+MGAs, or Managing General Agents, are in the unique position to act on behalf of their clients, the insurer.
 Their specialized expertise is often leveraged by clients in not only a wholesale broker capacity, but also in general underwriting.
-Due to the competitive nature of the industry, it’s critical to stay ahead of trends in insurtech.
-Keep reading to see what our experts identified as three observations for 2023:
+Due to the competitive nature of the industry, it’s critical to stay ahead of trends in Insurtech.
+Keep reading to see what we identified as three ongoing trends in the industry:

-Observation #2: Incorporate Application Programming Interfaces (API) into your long-term vision
+#2: Incorporate Application Programming Interfaces (API) into Your Long-Term Vision

 When planning for the future of your organization, incorporate Application Programming Interfaces (API) into your goals.
 Use this opportunity to choose a core platform with proven technology.
 Research the timeline of product updates for your platform, so you can make sure there is consistent commitment to grow and improve the technology you’re investing in.
-Focus on extensions, and open as many avenues as possible to customize integrations that impact your ability to create, track and pay claims efficiently.
-Leverage the best available cloud-based solution that gives you flexibility to scale moving forward.
-That time will be here sooner than you expect!
+Consider focusing on ease of integration, and open as many avenues as possible to incorporate valuable data that impacts your ability to create, track and pay claims efficiently.
+Leverage the best available cloud-based solution that gives you flexibility to scale along with your business’ growth.
+Cloud and API technologies are here to stay, so the time to act on this is now.

-Observation #3: Select partners and products that offer Minimum Viable Product (MVP) solutions and strong post-implementation support structures
+#3: Select Partners and Products that Offer Minimum Viable Product (MVP) Solutions and Strong Post-Implementation Support

 SIGN-UP FOR INSIGHTS